Flagsmith/flagsmith/docs/docs/guides-and-examples/efficient-api-usage.md

 ### Edge Proxy

 Using the [Edge Proxy](/advanced-use/edge-proxy) can significantly reduce API usage.
+A single instance of the Edge Proxy makes one API request by default every 10 seconds to the Flagsmith API.
+With that request data it can then serve potentially thousands of requests per second.

-Again, consideration needs to be given to the caveats of running the Edge Proxy.
+Consideration needs to be given to the caveats of running the Edge Proxy, but its deployment can have a dramatic effect on reducing API call volume.